shwetagopaul92/RKubernetes/README.md

 # To submit a variant annotation job to Kubernetes

-- Create a kubernetes cluster "variants"
-# create 4 node cluster "variants" on google kubernetes engine
+- Create 4 node cluster "variants" on google kubernetes engine
-gcloud container clusters create variants --machine-type n1-standard-1 --num-nodes 4
+> gcloud container clusters create variants --machine-type n1-standard-1 --num-nodes 4

-# get credentials to point kubectl to our cluster
+- Get credentials to point kubectl to our cluster
-gcloud container clusters get-credentials kubepar
+> gcloud container clusters get-credentials kubepar

-1. In R, source runJob.R
+- In R, source runJob.R
-2. Point to the directory structure shown
+- Point to the directory structure shown
-3. Create jobs for the .yaml files
+- Create jobs for the .yaml files
 > kubectl create -f job1.yaml
 or
 > kubectl create -f . (to create jobs for all the .yaml file present in the directory)